wthrajat/pumeet-result-scraper/README.md

     # OR
     driver = webdriver.Firefox("/path/to/webdriver")
 ```
+4. (If you are on Windows, make sure to put `.exe` in the path, i.e., `driver = webdriver.Chrome("/path/to/webdriver.exe")`

-4. (Optional) Print to the console or use Pandas library to import this to a python list or whatever to sort it according to the rank.
+5. (Optional) Print to the console or use Pandas library to import this to a python list or whatever to sort it according to the rank.
 (Sorted version in `./assets`)

 ## Why?